skinny85/eol-blog/content/articles/2022/graal-truffle-tutorial-part-7-function-definitions.md

 variables that will be treated specially by the expression Node for reading local variables (it will cause an error to be thrown), which we will see below.

-We also set the type of the frame slot as "illegal", which is Truffle's name for "uninitialized".
-This will be used by specializations in Nodes for local variable assignment and reference.

 #### Global variable declaration